Choose your options:

 The XR-61T is incredibly lightweight and rigid.
 Couple its huge control surfaces to its feather-like lightweight and an incredibly low wing loading proves the XR-61T to be a floater that will respond immediately to your stick inputs.

-Powered by the PA Thrust 60 24 pole RotorKool® equipped motor and PA Quantum 70 Pro ESC with a switching BEC makes the XR-61 extremely responsive providing absolute control, extreme performance and predictability, so you are able to get out of the most difficult situations with ease – and this builds confidence.
-The XR-61T is powered by two standard 2200mAh-2600mAh 11.1V packs, so you don’t need to get a new charger or buy a battery that is dedicated to only one model in your hangar.
-Naturally you can fly it on a single 6S 2,600mAh pack.
+Powered by the PA Thrust 60 24 pole RotorKool® equipped motor and PA Quantum 80 EVO HV ESC with a switching BEC makes the XR-61 extremely responsive providing absolute control, extreme performance and predictability, so you are able to get out of the most difficult situations with ease – and this builds confidence.
+The XR-61T is powered by two standard 2200mAh-2600mAh 11.1V packs or single 6s PA 2600 mAh 22.v pack, so you don’t need to get a new charger or buy a battery that is dedicated to only one model in your hangar.

 The XR-61T is pre-assembled by our skilled staff, each specifically trained in building models using our most advanced FiberFusion® construction techniques to date; using only the finest grade material, all cut by state-of-the-art laser and CNC machines.
 In order to attain uniform performance for each and every model manufactured, each plane is consistently crafted on highly sophisticated and accurate jigs.
 Further, each set of wings are individually matched to their fuselage and all receive matching serial numbers (something most factories don’t do even in giant scales production).
 We test-assemble each airframe before shipping and ensure precise wing incidence, alignment and fit.